Vietnam War Scrap Metal Turned Into Spoons in Laos.

 Russia, China and the US were the main suppliers of weaponry in Laos, but possibly Cuba too, and there is still a considerable amount of UXO, wrecked aircraft, weaponry and equipment quietly rusting in the Laotian jungle.

-Many of the larger pieces are protected by the government from scrap dealers, but many villagers make a living from finding smaller items of war scrap in the jungle.
+Many of the larger pieces are (supposed to be) protected by the government from scrap dealers, but many villagers make a living from finding smaller items of war scrap in the jungle.
 Some of it is sold to a village near Phonsavan, called Baan Napia, which specialises in sorting through the scrap and melting usable aluminium down to make spoons.

 I recently visited the village and watched as they sorted through bags of war junk to find usable items, which they then smelted down.